ThorstenBr/DAN2on3/README.md

 It also shows the list of available volume files present on the SD cards.

 Configuration is identical/similar as known from the Apple II:
-* Options "1"-"9" and "A"-"F" selects the respective volume file from the SD-disk's FAT filesystem ("BLKDEV01.PO", ..., "BLKDEV09.PO", "BLKDEV0A.PO", ..., "BLKDEV0F.PO") image files.
+* Options "0"-"9" and "A"-"F" selects the respective volume file from the SD-disk (e.g. the respective "BLKDEV00.PO", ..., "BLKDEV0F.PO", or, when using new firmware, "VOL00...PO", "VOL0F...PO").
-* Option "0" uses the SD slot in raw block mode.
 * The currently selected volume is highlighted.
 * Pressing RETURN keeps the current selection for the respective card.